lesleyrs/Client3/README.md

 Recompile is needed to change between different RSA key lengths, RSA_BUF_LEN needs to be set at compile time because it's needed for stack allocated arrays and BN_ARRAY_SIZE define.

+Mobile input is unfinished (only left clicks on postmarketos/android), as touchscreen only input doesn't feel good to play.
+Use keyboard and mouse.
+Missing: right clicking, rotating camera, onscreen keyboard input, TODO: single press uses last mouse pos?
+Console touchscreens are fine because they have other buttons to use in combination.

 instead of a clean target, try: `git clean -fXdn`, remove n to delete files for real

 ## game history info